mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/datamodel.md

 ## onBeforeWrite

 You can customize saving-behaviour for each DataObject, e.g. for adding security.
 These functions are private, obviously it wouldn't make sense to call them externally on the object.
-They are triggered when calling //write()//.
+They are triggered when calling *write()*.

 Example: Disallow creation of new players if the currently logged-in player is not a team-manager.